hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/index.md

 ## Envoy Topology

-When a request flows through Envoy it passes through the components showin in figure 1.0.
+When a request flows through Envoy it passes through the components showing in figure 1.0.
 When trying to determine which Envoy statistic is relevant, it is helpful to understand this topology.

 #### Figure 1.0 Request Flow